 EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

+This EQ Bank review covers every product, rate, and fee for 2026 — so you know exactly what you’re getting before you open an account.
 EQ Bank is the most recommended online bank in Canada for a reason.
 It consistently offers some of the highest interest rates in the country on savings accounts, TFSAs, RRSPs, and GICs — all with zero monthly fees, no minimum balances, and the same government deposit insurance as TD or RBC.

 In this review, we cover every product EQ Bank offers in 2026: the Personal Account, the TFSA, the RRSP, the FHSA, GICs, the Notice Savings Account, and the EQ Bank Card.
 We explain who EQ Bank is best for, who it isn’t right for, and how it compares to the competition.